Seithan/EasyNextionLibrary/README.md

 |printh 23 02 54 32 |trigger50() |

 In Arduino code, declare a void `trigger()` function with the predefined name you want to use and put your code there.
-Declare the void by simply writing:
+Declare the void function by simply writing:
 ````Cpp
 void trigger1(){
 [ put your code here !!!!]